dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

 ## Plugin Documentation

+#### Installation

+One-click installation through the official WordPress Plugin Directory is coming soon.
+In the meantime, clone this repo into your `{Site Root}/wp-content/plugins` folder.
+Then go to your WordPress admin dashboard's Plugins page, and active "DCJ Autocomplete Search".

 #### Basic use
 Once the plugin is installed and activated, it is very easy to use.
 Under the admin tab 'Appearance' > 'Widgets', you will now see Dotcomjungle's Autocomplete Search Widget